Carolus Sigonius: Works

 In order to obtain material for these works, Sigonius consulted all the archives and family chronicles of Italy, and the public and private libraries, and the autograph manuscript of his De regno Italiae, containing all the preliminary studies and many documents not used in print, was discovered in the Ambrosian library of Milan.

-At the request of Pope Gregory XIII he undertook to write the history of the Christian Church, but did not live to complete the work.
+At the request of Pope Gregory XIII, he undertook a project to write the history of the Christian Church, but did not live to complete the work.
 The most complete edition of his works is that by F. Argelati (Milan, 1732–1737), which contains his life by L.A.
 Muratori, a trustworthy authority for the biographer.